Legally reviewed by:

 Pre-existing conditions don’t prevent you from receiving fair compensation for accident-related injuries, but they do require experienced legal representation to protect your rights.
 Insurance companies will thoroughly investigate your medical history to minimize their financial responsibility.

 Our experienced personal injury attorneys at Setareh Law know how to handle complex cases involving pre-existing conditions and have successfully secured significant compensation for clients with prior medical issues.
 We work with medical experts to clearly demonstrate how accidents aggravated existing conditions and caused new injuries requiring compensation.
-For a free consultation about your personal injury case, contact us at (310) 659-1826 or through our contact form.
+If you have been involved in a car accident or other kind of accident, contact us at (310) 659-1826 or through our contact form.